Learn more about the history, geography, and development of the Dutch language as well as the quirks that make it so unique.

 - Dialects: There are several clusters of dialects, like Dutch Low Saxon and Limburgish.
 Practically everyone speaks Dutch alongside them.

-In Belgium, people speak Flemish, a variant of Dutch, alongside French and, to a lesser extent, German.
+In Belgium, people speak Flemish Dutch, a group of Dutch dialects, alongside French and, to a lesser extent, German.
 The Dutch Language Union sets the rules for the language and takes Dutch spoken in the Netherlands as the standard.
 However, there are still relatively large grammar and usage differences between the two variants of the language.

 Dutch language history and origins